About Bergamot Oil

 Add several drops to a mister or spray bottle as a natural and pleasant insect repellent.

-Gargle with one drop of Bergamot diluted in 2 tablespoons warm water to freshen the breath and maintain oral health.
+Dilute one drop of bergamot in 2 tablespoons of warm water.
+Gargle the mixture to freshen the breath and maintain oral health.

-Mood balancing blend: 8 drops bergamot oil, 4 drops clary sage oil, 2 drops jasmine neat for diffusion or direct inhalation, diluted for massage
+Mood balancing blend: 8 drops bergamot oil, 4 drops clary sage oil, 2 drops jasmine neat for diffusion or direct inhalation.
+This blend can also be diluted for a massage oil.

 Ayurvedic Wisdom for Bergamot Oil